intellar/Dual_Ellipse/README.md

 # Dual Ellipse Fitting in Python

-This project is a Python implementation of the robust ellipse fitting algorithm described in the 2008 paper **"Accurate and robust ellipse fitting in real-time"** by Jean-Nicolas Ouellet and Patrick Hébert.
+This project is a Python implementation of the robust ellipse fitting algorithm described in the 2008 paper **"Precise ellipse estimation without contour point extraction"** by Jean-Nicolas Ouellet and Patrick Hébert.
 It was ported from the original MATLAB source code provided by the author.

-The algorithm fits ellipses to image gradients by representing them as a set of tangent lines and fitting a *dual conic*, which provides superior robustness and accuracy compared to traditional point-based (primal) fitting methods.
+The algorithm fits ellipses to image gradients by representing them as a set of tangent lines and fitting a *dual conic*, which provides superior robustness and accuracy compared to traditional point-based fitting methods.